What is website visitor tracking?

 More Details Below… And Software Tools That Can Help

-By turning anonymous online visitor traffic into actionable data, these tools help businesses discover new prospects that may be receptive to direct sales outreach.
+By identifying and tracking anonymous online visitors, these website analytics tools help sales and marketing teams get website visitor information and discover new prospects that may be receptive to direct sales outreach.

-Read on to learn more… and also to meet several of the top vendors and software products that can help you identify and monitor visitors on your website and turn more of them into good leads and closed deals.
+Read on to learn more… and also to meet several of the top vendors and website lead tracking products that can help you identify website visitors and turn more of them into active sales leads and closed deals.

 Tip: Use the navigation links directly below to jump to specific sections.